 Boating Equipment Must-Haves

-With their help, we have put together a list of boating equipment must-haves for blue water and long term sailing ventures.
+We have put together a list of boating equipment must-haves for blue water and long term sailing ventures, with the help of Kim and Barry from Jadean who have been sailing the world with their children.

 Finding the right boat